pangeans/unprompted/README.md

 # Unprompted

-A web-based game that challenges players to guess the keywords used in AI-generated image prompts.
-Test your prompt engineering skills and see how well you can decode AI-generated images!
+A game where players have to guess keywords from an image's prompt.

 ![Unprompted Game](frontend/public/random-0.webp)